Mental Health Crisis Services

 Behavioral Health Urgent Care is for people needing fast mental health support without going to the ER.
 It gives immediate help to those feeling overwhelmed, stressed, or emotionally unwell.

-This service connects with CNS Healthcare and starts in October at select locations.
+This service connects with CNS Healthcare and is available at select locations.

-It is perfect for non-life-threatening situations that still need quick attention.
+Behavioral Urgent Care is perfect for non-life-threatening situations that still need quick attention.
 You can walk in during extended office hours for an assessment and care plan.
-Services focus on urgent needs but do not replace long-term treatment or emergency care when hospitalization is required.
+Services address urgent needs but do not replace long-term treatment or emergency care when hospitalization is necessary.

 Extended office hours and walk-in options